Toggle menu

 The following categories of property are not eligible for an exemption or reduction:

-• vacant property (unless included in the exemptions below)
+• vacant property (unless included in the exemption categories below)

 • second homes